xStarbound/xStarbound/doc/lua/monster.md

 #### `void` monster.setUniqueId([`String` uniqueId])

-Sets the monster's unique entity id, or clears it if unspecified.
+Sets the monster's unique entity ID, or clears it if unspecified.

 ---